 Equipment: Normally, title to equipment or other tangible property purchased with Government funds vests with nonprofit institutions of higher education or with nonprofit research organizations if vesting will facilitate scientific research performed for the Government.
-For profit organizations are expected to possess the necessary plant and equipment to conduct the proposed research.
-Deviations may be made on a case-by-case basis to allow commercial organizations to purchase equipment but disposition instructions must be followed.
+For profit organizations are expected to possess the necessary b.
+Submission of a QuaCR Proposal b.1 Proposal Submission